Edwin Lankester: Cholera

 The cause of London's cholera outbreaks had been identified by John Sutherland (1808–1891) and Dr John Snow (1813–1858; author of the famous map of water pumps near Broad Street).
-The matter was not decided until Lankester established a committee to look into the latest outbreak.
+The matter was not decided until Lankester formed a committee to look into the latest outbreak.
 The Committee's report (1854) had sections written by Snow and the Reverend Henry Whitehead, a local curate.
 They reached the conclusion that the outbreak was attributable to the use of impure water from the well in Broad Street.

 In 1866, twelve years after the event, Dr. Lankester wrote "The Board of Guardians met to consult what ought to be done.
 Of that meeting, the late Dr. Snow demanded an audience.
 He was admitted and gave it as his opinion that the pump in Broad Street, and that pump alone, was the cause of all the pestilence.
 He was not believed: not a member of his own profession, not an individual in the parish believed that Snow was right.
 But the pump was closed nevertheless and the plague was stayed."

 Lankester later became the first Medical Officer of Health for the St. James's district, the area where the outbreak occurred.
 It still took years before the public authorities acted to ensure the purity of water supply; Snow had been dead for over 30 years when the Chief Medical Office of Health at last acknowledged that his work on the transmission of cholera was one of the most significant medical discoveries of the 19th century.

-Lankester's interest in this (beyond simple humanity) came through his microscopical examination of water, which is even today one of the standard tests of drinking water quality.
+Lankester's interest in this (beyond simple humanity) came through his microscopical examination of water, which is still one of the standard tests of drinking water quality today.